 BC contains the address of the RSX's command table.
 HL contains the address of a 4 byte area of RAM for the Kernel's use.

 DE corrupt.
+All other registers preserved.

 Both the RSX's command table and the Kernel's storage area must lie in the central 32K of memory, i.e. not under a ROM.